Mayor denies ignoring any request to retain Black Lives Matter street painting

 “We have no record of any email from him, no voice mail messages from him,” Bynum said.
 “No one in my office has any record from him.”

-The nearly 275-feet-long yellow Black Lives Matter street sign was removed from the historic Greenwood District early Monday morning as part of a routine maintenance project.
+The nearly 275-foot-long yellow Black Lives Matter street painting was removed from the historic Greenwood District early Monday morning as part of a routine maintenance project on Greenwood Avenue.

-The Mayor’s Office, working closely with the City Council, foundations and community leaders explored several options for keeping the sign in place, Bynum said, but ultimately could not find a resolution.
-Those options included offering to vacate the street so that the Greenwood Chamber of Commerce could take responsibility for it and maintain the sign.
+The Mayor’s Office, working closely with the City Council, foundations and community leaders, explored several options for keeping the sign in place but ultimately could not find a resolution, Bynum said.
+Those options included offering to vacate the street so the Greenwood Chamber of Commerce could take responsibility for it and maintain the sign.
 The city also looked at designating the sign as government speech.

 “The frustration for me is that we bought this time so that we would do it the right way, so that we would go through it in a deliberative way, and then you have one guy pop up and say that we ignored his requests,” Bynum said.

-Bynum said he does not want anyone to think that the city was cavalier in its approach to resolving the Black Lives Matter sign controversy.
+He said he doesn’t want anyone to think the city was cavalier in its approach to resolving the Black Lives Matter sign controversy.

 Bynum expressed his frustration with the Monday Tulsa World story in a Facebook post on Tuesday, prompting a response from Webber-Neal.